SergheiMazur/stock-tracker/README.md

 ## Getting Started

-This is the finance tracker app
+This is the stock tracker app

 ### Installing